 As the mother of a newborn or infant, you’ve probably seen your baby spit up more than once.
-Possibly even seen the milk come through your baby’s nose.
+You may have even seen the milk come out of your baby’s nose.

-It can be quite frightening watching all that milk or formula make a reappearance, especially when it pours through the nose.
-It can make your little one upset but rest assured it’s a regular and natural occurrence.
+It can be pretty frightening, watching all that milk or formula make a reappearance, especially when it pours through the nose.
+It can make your little one upset, but rest assured, it’s a regular and natural occurrence.

 Babies spit up — a lot.
 To ease your mind, we’re here to discuss why it happens and how you can reduce the chances of it happening again.